purplesands/Xhibit/README.md

 Run 'rake db:migrate' and 'rake db:seed'
 Run $ rails s to initiate the server.
 Create account and have fun!  : )

+## License
+Xhibit is licensed under the MIT License.